Does he mean handle or choke-hold?

 There is a possibility that in one year’s time South America will be almost totally identical, politically speaking, to the United States.
 We have elections in Chile, which could be won by ´´[the right-wing populist] José Antonio Cast, elections in Peru, which could be won by someone on the right, elections in Colombia, which could bring the right back into power, elections in Brazil which Bolsonaro could win [NC: presumably in reference to Jair’s son, Eduardo], the second round of elections in Bolivia, which someone on the right will win.

 The first country to turn sharply right is likely to be Chile, where conservative free-market candidate Jose Antonio Kast is tipped to win in next month’s elections.
 Kast is politically aligned with Jair Bolsonaro in Brazil, Milei, and Spain’s far-right Vox party.
+His German-born father was apparently a member of the Nazi Party, according to recent revelations that appear at odds with the candidate’s own statements about his father’s role during the Second World War.

 Next week we will have a trip to Washington because that is where the multilateral institutions are located, such as the World Bank, with which we have been in intense negotiations.

-After a long period of relatively stable growth, Bolivia’s largely oil and gas-dependent economy is in the deep rut, with a chronic lack of foreign currency, surging inflation and, ironically, fuel shortages, making it a prime candidate for IMF support.
+After a long period of relatively stable growth, Bolivia’s largely oil and gas-dependent economy is in a deep rut, with a chronic lack of foreign currency, surging inflation and, ironically, fuel shortages, making it a prime candidate for IMF support.

-However, given the Fund’s tarnished image in Bolivia (and just about everywhere in Latin America), Paz insists he won’t be seeking an IMF bailout.
-Analysts at Citi beg to differ, saying the correct question is not whether Paz will go to the IMF but rather how quickly, as some kind of restructuring is desperately needed.
+Given the Fund’s tarnished image in Bolivia (and just about everywhere in Latin America), Paz insists he won’t be seeking an IMF bailout.
+Analysts at Citi beg to differ, however, saying the correct question is not whether Paz will go to the IMF but rather how quickly, as some kind of restructuring is desperately needed.
 An unnamed IMF official told Reuters that he had already spoken to Paz before the elections.

 According to Bessent, the Trump administration, “far from stepping back, […] seeks to expand U.S. leadership in international institutions like the IMF and World Bank”.
 As we reported in early May, Washington is once again looking to use the Fund as a weapon to further not only its economic interests in Latin America but also its geopolitical goals: